 - Treating Tariffs Seriously: Policymakers are considering scaling back the de minimis treatment of low-value goods entering the U.S., and the NAM is pushing back on the 301 tariff to emphasize the importance of continuing this policy.
-We joined with a coalition of business groups to warn the White House about the dangers of rolling back de minimis and will continue urging lawmakers to maintain streamlined, tariff-free customs entry process for such imports. - ▶ Protecting IP: The NAM is leading the charge in opposition to the Biden administration's proposed march-in guidance, which would allow the federal government to "march in" and seize manufacturers' IP.
+We joined with a coalition of business groups to warn the White House about the dangers of rolling back de minimis and will continue urging lawmakers to maintain streamlined, tariff-free customs entry process for such imports. - Protecting IP: The NAM led the charge in opposing the Biden administration's proposed march-in guidance, which would allow the federal government to "march in" and seize manufacturers' IP.
 This threat to innovation would enable the government to set price controls on products that incorporate IP from federally funded research.
-The NAM submitted detailed comments in response to the proposed guidance, launched a seven-figure advertising campaign and dispatched NAM policy experts to congressional and private-sector events to highlight the proposal's major risks to innovation and IP. - Pushing Back on PM2.5 Regulation: When the EPA finalized a standard for PM2.5 that would hamstring U.S. economic growth, job creation and competitiveness, the NAM filed a lawsuit to stop its implementation and testified directly to the House Energy and Commerce Subcommittee on Environment, Manufacturing and Critical Materials that the unworkable standard must be reversed and called on lawmakers to introduce a Congressional Review Act resolution to overturn the new standard as soon as possible. - Keeping Your Technology Safe: Your NAM joined with other business groups to advise the Biden administration and the USTR to stand up for manufacturers in the U.S. and teams who face digital trade barriers from other countries, protecting cross-border data flows, prohibit data localization mandates, preclude discrimination against U.S. companies and safeguard source code from malicious cyberactivity and theft. - Cutting Through Unfair Mandates: The NAM testified before the U.S. Copyright Office to explain how legislation designed to allow the so-called "right-to-repair" by enabling access to operational data (including diagnostic and telematics data) from automobiles, agricultural vehicles, marine vessels and more would undermine manufacturers' IP rights in service of right-to-repair.
-The NAM warned policymakers that the exemptions are too broad and inadequately defined. - Developing Your Workforce: The MI is backing federal legislation that would expand support for workforce development efforts across the country, including employer-led initiatives.
+The NAM submitted detailed comments in response to the proposed guidance, launched a seven-figure advertising campaign and dispatched NAM policy experts to congressional and private-sector events to highlight the proposal's major risks to innovation and IP. - ▶ Ports and Transportation Supply Chain: The NAM played a key leadership role in addressing the recent East and Gulf Coast ports strike, engaging policymakers at the highest levels-including the White House, Congress and federal agencies-to prevent supply chain disruptions.
+Our research revealed that each day of port inactivity jeopardized \$2.1 billion in trade and could shrink U.S. GDP by \$5 billion daily.
+From urging the Biden administration to invoke the Taft-Hartley Act to briefing lawmakers and creating an interactive map of affected ports, the NAM provided data-driven insights and advocacy to ensure manufacturers' needs were prioritized.
+Thanks to these efforts, operations resumed, avoiding severe economic fallout for manufacturers and the broader economy. - Keeping Your Technology Safe: Your NAM joined with other business groups to advise the Biden administration and the USTR to stand up for manufacturers in the U.S. and teams who face digital trade barriers from other countries, protecting cross-border data flows, prohibit data localization mandates, preclude discrimination against U.S. companies and safeguard source code from malicious cyberactivity and theft. - Cutting Through Unfair Mandates: The NAM testified before the U.S. Copyright Office to explain how legislation designed to allow the so-called "right-to-repair" by enabling access to operational data (including diagnostic and telematics data) from automobiles, agricultural vehicles, marine vessels and more would undermine manufacturers' IP rights in service of right-to-repair.
+The NAM warned policymakers that the exemptions are too broad and inadequately defined. - Advanced Energy Infrastructure: The NAM supports a technology-neutral approach to building alternative refueling stations.
+We provided detailed recommendations to the IRS on the Section 30C Alternative Fuel Vehicle Refueling Property Tax Credit, advocating for clearer eligibility guidance and additional time for manufacturers to qualify for this incentive. - Developing Your Workforce: The MI is backing federal legislation that would expand support for workforce development efforts across the country, including employer-led initiatives.
 The Stronger Workforce for America Act would increase federal funding for job training and allow states to create funds to cover sector partnerships and employee upskilling, among other reforms.
 The MI's advocacy helped secure overwhelmingly bipartisan support in the House, which passed the bill 378-26, and the MI continues to work to secure passage in the Senate.